About aliases, group addresses and/or distribution lists;

 You can assign aliases, distribution lists and/or groups as an alias of one individual and that person would manage the group.

-Or you can create a separate (paid) address for each, if you want different settings or white/blacklists or unique quarantines.
+Or you can create a separate (paid) address for each, if you want different settings or allow/block lists or unique quarantines.

 You can also create one paid account that acts as the "master" and make all the other groups aliases to it.
 You can choose based on cost or flexibility just which way would work for you.